gshipley/enterprise_training/AdminTraining.md

 ##**Configure subdomain resolution and create database**

-To ensure that we are starting with a clean */var/named/dynamic* directory, lets remove this directory if it exists.
+To ensure that we are starting with a clean */var/named/dynamic* directory, let’s remove this directory if it exists:

 	# rm -rvf /var/named/dynamic
 	# mkdir -vp /var/named/dynamic

-Issue the following command to create ${domain}.db file.
-Before running this command, verify that you the domain variable you set earlier in this lab is available to your current session.
+Issue the following command to create the *${domain}.db* file (before running  this command, verify that the domain variable you set earlier in  this lab is available to your current session):

+**The example.com.db file is available on the lab support website**

 	cat <<EOF > /var/named/dynamic/${domain}.db
 	\$ORIGIN .